Brief data for post-9D- tension post

 We have two cases, case 2, where the shear lag factor U=1- x̅/ L, we will estimate the value of U as equals (1-(0.981/14)=0.930.

-The second case is case 8b when we have the number of bolts in one line as four or more, the U value is 0.80.
-We will select the bigger U value which is 0.93.
-Multiply U by the net area, the final effective area is 3.677 inch2.
+The second case is case 8b.
+When we have four or more bolts in one line, the U value is 0.80.
+We will select the bigger U value, which is 0.93.
+Multiply U by the net area, and the final effective area is 3.677 inch2.

 The effective Area for a staggered bolted angle-second solved problem.